Common Problems with Hydrangeas and How to Fix Them

 In the flowering season, that is, in spring and summer, it will be necessary to fertilize every two weeks or so with a fertilizer suitable for plants that grow in acidic substrates.

 You can find specific fertilizers for your hydrangeas in your store.
-You can choose a soluble fertilizer or granular fertilizer, depending on your preference.
-I would suggest using a liquid fertilizer, as the dosage is easier to control.
+You can choose a soluble or granular fertilizer, depending on your preference.
+I suggest using a liquid fertilizer, as the dosage is easier to control.

 How to Fertilize Hydrangeas Properly – Here is a list of tips to Encourage Hydrangeas to Bloom